What you need to know about nbn™

 - Home Basic II - designed for households with minimal users online at the same time.
-Download speeds should reach at least 15Mbps during busy periods.
+Download speeds should reach around 25Mbps during busy periods.

 - Home Standard - ideal for high-definition (HD) streaming, playing games online and working from home.
-Download speeds should reach at least 30Mbps during busy periods.
+Download speeds should reach at least 50Mbps during busy periods.

 - Home Fast - ideal for 4K video streaming, downloading files and using multiple devices online at the same time.
-Download speeds should reach at least 60Mbps during busy periods.
+Download speeds should reach at least 90Mbps during busy periods.

 - nbn25 - minimum monthly cost from $65 /month

-Note that this minimum monthly cost only applies on 12-month term contracts and does not account for early cancellation fees, the cost of phone calls, nor any Fetch TV bundles you include.
+Note that this minimum monthly cost does not account for early cancellation fees, the cost of phone calls, once-off fees for pre-configured modems nor any Fetch TV bundles you include.
 In some instances, the NBN Co might charge a once-off connection charge for brand new installations.
-If you sign up on a month-to-month basis, the pre-configured modem we supply will also incur a once-off fee.

 Where is nbn available near me?